One of the biggest marketing mistakes I’ve seen in my career is the well-repeated saying:

 Group Polarization describes how group members tend to reinforce their opinions and behaviors, so they get more pronounced (and extreme) over time.

 Is your team a little risk-averse?
-The longer you work with them, the more risk-averse you’ll become too.
+The longer you work with them, the more risk-averse youβll become, too.